t-oster/VisiCam/README.md

 Install the required dependencies with: `sudo apt-get install openjdk-8-jdk ant libopencv2.4`

-Read the Dockerfile for a more up-to-date list of all commands.
+You can also have a look at the [Dockerfile](https://github.com/t-oster/VisiCam/blob/master/Dockerfile) for a more up-to-date list of all commands.

 Usage
 =====
+The following is a short summary of how to use VisiCut.
+For more detailed information, have a look at the [VisiCam Wiki](https://github.com/t-oster/VisiCam/wiki).

-1. Place [4 Markers](https://github.com/t-oster/VisiCam/blob/master/visicam-marker.svg) (Circles within circles) at the corners of you laser-bed.
+1. Place [4 Markers](https://github.com/t-oster/VisiCam/blob/master/visicam-marker.svg) (Circles within circles) near the corners of you laser-bed.
+For a first test, almost any configuration is okay, for example [like this](https://raw.githubusercontent.com/t-oster/VisiCam/master/test/dummy1.jpg).
+Detailed information on how to achieve a professional set-up can be found in the [VisiCam Wiki](https://github.com/t-oster/VisiCam/wiki).
 2. Place a webcam over the laser-cutter, so that it's image contains all the markers.
 3. Connect the webcam to a PC running VisiCam.
 4. Go to you webbrowser and enter the VisiCam URL (is shown in the window after starting VisiCam).